The Long-Term Chehalis Basin Strategy

 Three people in waders walking through flooded street with possessions in bags

-LATEST UPDATE: On June 6, the Chehalis Basin Board met for an all-day workshop to determine what combinations of projects and investments they’d like to see studied further through 2025.
+LATEST UPDATE: On June 6, the Chehalis Basin Board met for an all-day workshop to determine what combinations of projects and investments they’d like to see studied further.
 Board members reached consensus on six different long-term strategy options to evaluate – a major milestone for their process.
-Of the six options:
+Learn more about the long-term options.
+You can watch the recording of the Board’s June 6 workshop.

-The Board is still determining some of the nuances coming out of its June 6 workshop.
-In the meantime, technical experts are beginning to analyze the costs, benefits, and tradeoffs of these different options, evaluating factors such as how many homes might be protected, how fish populations could be impacted, and what the long-term economic and environmental effects might be.
-Watch the recording of the Board’s June 6 workshop.
+Technical experts are beginning to analyze the costs, benefits, and tradeoffs of these different options, evaluating factors such as how many homes might be protected, how fish populations could be impacted, and what the long-term economic and environmental effects might be.

 What is the long-term strategy?